sheetaluk/nearest_foodcarts/README.md

 The name, address and types of foods served will be displayed when the user clicks on any of the foodcart markers.
 The map has a default user location set in SFO.

 Note: We have to decide what nearby means.
-Are two lat&longs near each other based on distance, or how much time it takes to get from one lat&long to an other.
+Are two lat&longs near each other based on distance?
+Or is it how much time it takes to get from one lat&long to an other.
 I have assumed the former, but in reality it might not apply to all cities.

 Architecture
 -------------